Tearran/ITW_TCG/README.md

 ---

-### Ability
+### Effect

 The gameplay text printed on a card.

-Abilities define what a card does and how it interacts with the game.
+effects define what a card does and how it interacts with the game.

 ---